raspberrypilearning/chameleon-lights/en/step_4.md

 **Test**: Click Run and test your code.
 You should see your water droplet image, followed by a green chameleon image.

+**Debug:** Check your code matches the examples above.
+Make sure your code is indented correctly.

 ![A short animation showing the water droplet appearing on the LED matrix followed by the green chameleon.](images/step-three-output.gif){:width="300px"}

 --- /task ---

 --- save ---